Twitch is a video streaming platform owned by Amazon that focuses on video games. You may use Twitch on Linux via any web browser that supports HTML5.

 GNOME Twitch allows you to watch your favorite Twitch stream without having to open the browser.
 The app lets you search streams by game title, watch streams, adjust the quality of the stream, and favorite channels.
-It can alert you to new content with the need to be logged in.
+It can even alert you to new content with the need to be logged in.

 - Popout chat